SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/microservice-java.md

 1. Add the required roles to be able to create events and alarms.
 2. Add the readiness and liveness probes.
 3. Add two keys for the microservice settings: `"ipstack.key"` and `"tracker.id"`.
-4. Set the isolation level to PER_TENANT, which means that there will be a separate instance for each tenant.
+4. Set the isolation level to `"PER_TENANT"`.
+This means that there will be a separate instance for each tenant.
 For more details see the Settings section in [General aspects > Microservice manifest](/microservice-sdk/concept/#manifest).

 Your manifest file should look similar to this: